The ESTER project

 Left: Gravity darkening for an intermediate mass star rotating at 90% of the critical angular velocity.
 Abundances are solar.
 Right: The differential rotation of a 30 solar mass ZAMS star rotating at 98% of the critical angular velocity.
 The ratio of equatorial radius to polar radius is 1.56.

-Left: The Be star (around 6 solar mass) Achernar modeled by ESTER as it is viewed in the sky.
-Right: The flux at the surface of Altair as modelled by Bouchaud et al. (2020)
+Left: The Be star (around 6 solar mass) Achernar modelled by ESTER as it is viewed in the sky.
+Right: The flux at the surface of Altair as given by the concordance model of Bouchaud et al. (2020).

 More to come soon ...